[Gen-BI] Creating a custom PGSQL Gen-BI BAML Powered Analytics

 Related Tech Talk

-There is a huge difference between pbi - looker and this gen-bi solution.
+There is a huge difference between pbi - looker and such custom gen-bi solution.

 git clone https://github.com/JAlcocerT/selfhosted-landing